andrewwinters5000/klimakoffer/milestone1.md

 ![](/assets/milestone1/OurGrid.png)

-In the illustration, the boundaries of our domain are marked in blue, the grid lines of the mesh are marked in red and the grid points of the mesh (the positions where we will store our numerical solution) are marked as purple circles.
+In the illustration, the boundaries of our domain are marked in blue, the grid lines of the mesh are marked in gray and the grid points of the mesh (the positions where we will store our numerical solution) are marked as purple circles.

 Since our domain is periodic in the longitude direction, we do not need to store the last column of grid points ($\varphi = \pi$), as their position on the surface of the sphere is the same as for the first column ($\varphi = -\pi$).